DarthCoursucant/Real-Estate-Agency-1/README.md

 # Real-Estate-Agency-1
 by Amelia, Weronika and Toby :)

+WEREONIKA DOES =
+About Page

+AKB DOES =
+Buy Page

+TOBY DOES =
+?????

 What Needs To Be Done
 About Page, Book A Tour Page, FAQ Page, Our Mision, History Mission, Our Team Page, Carer Page, Future Vision Page, Build Page

-edit footer in a lot of pages

-Weronika
-About Page

-Amelia
-Buy Page

-Toby ?

 SOMETHINGS NEEDS TO BE CHANGED ?
 - something more on the account page ?